 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 Updated on Tuesday, June 23, 2020

-Refinancing your mortgage, which is the process of paying off your existing home loan and replacing it with a new loan, can save homeowners money.
+Refinancing your mortgage, which is the process of paying off your existing home loan and replacing it with a new loan, can save homeowners money — especially when mortgage rates are at historically low levels.
 But before you consider a mortgage refinance, you should understand how much it costs and what the process entails.

 In this guide, we’ll explore how to refinance a mortgage, how much it costs to refinance and how to decide whether you should refinance at all.
 We’ll also discuss the refinancing process and offer comparison-shopping tips.

 How to refinance your mortgage

 Before we cover the steps you need to take to refinance a mortgage, we first need to understand the different refinance options available.
 Below is a table of the types of refinances and the process involved for each in refinancing your mortgage.

 How Does It Work?

 |Cash-out||A way to borrow against your available equity.
 You take out a new mortgage with a larger balance than your existing loan and pocket the difference in cash.|

 |Limited cash-out||The refi closing costs and fees are financed into the new loan, and you may receive a small amount of cash — not to exceed 2% of the loan amount or $2,000, whichever is lower — when the closing documents are reconciled.|